 The first goal of the renewal proposal is to ensure that the fast-track path, which was implemented during the first funding phase, and which allows for enrolling PhD students directly after their bachelor’s degree will become the standard path for obtaining a PhD degree at the host university.
 The second goal of this proposal is to implement effective measures for doctoral candidates pursuing an academic career.
 We anticipate that a large number of the doctoral students now enrolled can be encouraged to apply for junior professor positions and postdoctoral positions, with many of them women.
 Among the structural measures to be implemented within the present project are internship exchange programmes with partner universities, independent interdisciplinary work groups for junior professors, a mentoring system where junior professors help highly motivated students in preparing for an academic career, as well as support for setting up a teaching programme within the graduate curricula.
 As part of the recruitment and internationalization strategy of the university, we will set up new European programmes for undergraduates.
 An example is the planned programme on Medical Micro-Robotics in conjunction with four leading European universities.

 We expect the new structures will strengthen the links with local partners in close vicinity (Fraunhofer Institute for Marine Biotechnology, new Fraunhofer Project group on Medical Image Registration).
 This will lead to the set-up of a science campus with a clear and unique research focus.
 Amongst the local partners on this science campus, the university is responsible for providing all PhD programmes.
-The structures set up so far in the Graduate School will thus be expanded towards covering most graduate affairs on this new science campus.
-A first example for the successful extension of the new structures set up by the Graduate School is the LUMEN programme.
+The structures set up so far in the graduate school will thus be expanded towards covering most graduate affairs on this new science campus.
+A first example for the successful extension of the new structures set up by the graduate school is the LUMEN programme.
 This new programme was set up in 2011 and is funded by the federal research ministry of Germany, BMBF, with a volume of 1.8 Million EUROS.
 The goal of this programme is to provide new interdisciplinary PhD programmes between universities of applied sciences and research universities.
 The LUMEN programme addresses research in cardiovascular disease.
 Starting in 2011, doctoral students in this new programme are expected to enrol in the graduate school.
-A second example is the new centre on Brain, Behaviour and Metabolism.
-Researchers active in the Graduate School have acquired funding for this new centre, including funding for a new building for on campus.
-Students in the Graduate School will use the laboratory and office space in the new centre and work with its researchers.
+A second example is the new center on Brain, Behaviour and Metabolism.
+Researchers active in the graduate school have acquired funding for this new center, including funding for a new building for on campus.
+Students in the graduate school will use the laboratory and office space in the new center and work with its researchers.